 Many criminal offenders, despite having been convicted by jury or having pled guilty, appeal their convictions or sentences.
 In many of these cases, courts are required to appoint attorneys for these criminal offenders.
 Notwithstanding these advantages for criminal offenders, the Appellate Division of the Muskegon County Prosecutor's Office is prepared to oppose these appeals assuring that convictions and sentences are not overturned.
-The Muskegon County Prosecutor's Office has a well-qualified and experienced staff of appellate attorneys who represent the People in the Michigan Court of Appeals and the Michigan Supreme Court.
+The Muskegon County Prosecutor's Office is led by Senior Assistant Prosecutor Heather Bloomquist.
+Prosecutor Bloomquist, with the assistance of other assistant prosecutors, represents the People in the Michigan Court of Appeals and the Michigan Supreme Court.
 Through the efforts of these appellate attorneys, the vast majority of cases that are appealed by criminal offenders are rejected.

 In 2011, the Appellate Division executed 62 filings in the Court of Appeals.
 There were, because of Appeals filed in late 2010, 84 decisions issued by the Court of Appeals.
 The Appellate Division successfully upheld 83 of 84 criminal convictions in the Court of Appeals in 2011.